As Seen On

 What is the cheapest unlimited cell phone plan?

 The cheapest unlimited cell phone plan in April 2026 is Visible at $25 per month.
 It includes truly unlimited data, calls, and texts on Verizon's network with no annual contract required.
 Mint Mobile offers unlimited data for $30 per month when you prepay for 12 months, which works out to $360 per year versus Visible's $300.
-US Mobile also offers an unlimited basic plan at $25 per month on either Verizon or T-Mobile networks.
+US Mobile Unlimited Starter is $22.50 per month with taxes included, with a choice of Verizon, Verizon Ultra Wideband, or T-Mobile networks; an annual prepay drops that to $16.60 per month for new lines.
 All three MVNOs provide the same core network coverage as their parent carriers at a fraction of the cost.

 Which cell phone plan has the best coverage?

 T-Mobile has the best overall coverage in 2026, reaching 99% of Americans with its combined 4G LTE and 5G network.
 Verizon follows closely with 98% population coverage and is often considered more reliable in rural areas in the eastern United States.
 AT&T covers approximately 97% of the population.
-For MVNO customers, Visible and US Mobile (Verizon network) or Mint Mobile (T-Mobile network) provide the same tower coverage as the major carriers.
+For MVNO customers, Visible and US Mobile's Warp or Dark Star networks ride Verizon's footprint, while Mint Mobile and US Mobile's Light Speed network ride T-Mobile's.
 Your best option depends on your specific location, so we recommend checking each carrier's coverage map for your zip code.

 Can I keep my phone number when switching carriers?